 I look forward to the rest of the programme!

 Hello!
-My name is Joe Linogao (he/him), and I am an Engineering with Management student at Trinity College Dublin.
+My name is Joe Linogao (he/him), and I am currently a Software Engineer at Akara Robotics and Engineering with Management graduate from Trinity College Dublin.
 I became a Laidlaw Scholar for TCD on April 2021 with my research proposal, "Automated Procedure for the Microbial Analysis of Contact Plates."

 Hi all, my name is Zachary Ferretti!
-I am a junior at Tufts University, pursuing a major in Political Science as well as a double minor in Economics and Urban Studies.
-My research takes a sorely needed look at the 1,4 dioxane water crisis on Long Island, New York.
-I am excited to meet everyone and build strong connections across the Laidlaw Network!
+I am a senior at Tufts University, pursuing a major in Political Science as well as a double minor in Economics and Urban Studies.
+My independent research takes a sorely needed look at the 1,4-dioxane water crisis on Long Island, New York.
+For my leadership-in-action project, I spent the summer in Mexico City, building strategies for environmental resilience and mobilizing urban communities to address issues of climate change.

-First year UCL medic with a particular interest in neuroscience and psychiatry.
-I am passionate about social equality and am the Co-Founder of a student-led widening participation group, DIMA (Diversity in Medical Education) @dimafoundation.
-I am fascinated by the interaction between health and culture, religion, history, politics, economics and the environment.
+Fourth year UCL medic with an iBSc in Medical Anthropology.
+I am passionate about increasing access to medicine and am the Co-Founder of a student-led widening participation group, DIMA (Diversity in Medical Academia) @dimafoundation.